babelomics/MIGNON/2_input.md

 ### Execution values

-As mentioned before, some of the default values have the ability to modify the computational resources that every software uses to carry out a particular task within the workflow.
+Some of the default values have the ability to modify the computational resources that every software uses to carry out a particular task within the workflow.
 In this group we have mainly three types of values: **cpu**, **mem** and **additional_parameters**.
-The **cpu** value is placed in the proper position on each command of the workflow, to modify, when possible, the number of threads used by the tool that is used in the task. **mem** indicates the amount of memory that is allocated to the execution of this task.
-Finally, **additional_parameters** allow users to include additional options for the execution of some tools within the workflow.
+The **cpu** value is placed in the proper position on each command of the workflow, to modify, when possible, the number of threads used by the tool that performs the task. **mem** indicates the amount of memory that is allocated to the execution of this task.
+Finally, **additional_parameters** allow users to include additional arguments to the execution of some tools within the workflow.
 All the execution inputs are defined with the same structure:

 *nameOfTheTask*_*value*

-And can be found in the following list.
+And can be found in the following list:

 ```
 Int? fastp_cpu = 1